 1st – 4th February 2019 4 days £1050.00 (deposit £150.00) sold out

-If it’s beautiful iconic Scottish landscapes your looking for then this is where to start.
-The drama and variety of photogenic Highland icons on Skye is hard to beat.
+If it’s beautiful Scottish landscapes your looking for then this is where to start.
+The drama and variety of photogenic Highland icons on Skye are hard to beat.

 Skye is getting so many visitors now that winter is one of the only times that you can wander its landscapes and not see another living sole.
 A much better experience in my opinion if your prepared to meet its challenges at this time of year.

 On this winter workshop we’ll shoot at both dawn and dusk, choosing our daily locations carefully to match the conditions.
 The weather can be unpredictable and Skye’s a big Island, so we’ll concentrate on some of the most photogenic locations that fit in with the conditions on the day that offer both drama and variety.

 The landscapes around the Cuillin Hills like Sligachan or across Loch Scavaig by Elgol always offer some great compositions but can also be challenging at this time of year, but the rewards are there.
 The Fairy Pools where water, ice and rock combine to create stunning landscapes are also a wonderful place to while away a couple of hours with the high ridges of the Cuillin overhead.